rt-net/stack-chan/firmware/docs/getting-started.md

 If you cannot setup xs-dev(CLI) properly, please do this.

 - **Stack-chan RT version assumes that Moddable SDK 4.9.5 and ESP-IDF 5.3.0 will work.**
 - **We have confirmed that intel mac works with Moddable SDK 4.7.0 + ESP-IDF 5.1.0 python 3.9.0.
-To use it on Intel Macs, you can install it by changing "setup": "xs-dev setup --target-branch 4.9.5" to "setup": "xs-dev setup --target-branch 4.7.0" in firmware/package.json, but it is not supported.**
+To use it on Intel Macs, you can install it by changing "setup": "xs-dev setup --branch 4.9.5" to "setup": "xs-dev setup --branch 4.7.0" in firmware/package.json, but it is not supported.**

 ## Set up PSRAM and Environment Variable